Discover how sound works and how technology can help you to master it with our industry-accredited Audio & Music Technology degree.

 Lecturer

-Many of our past students now enjoy successful careers in the music industry and beyond – from recording and mix engineers and acoustic consultants through to lecturers and technicians, the choice is yours.
+Our past students now enjoy successful careers in the music industry and beyond – from recording and mixing engineers, front-of-house engineers for live-music events, audio specialists and acoustic consultants through to lecturers and technicians, the choice is yours.

 Graduation doesn’t need to be the end of your time with us, of course.
 You might decide to stay at ARU and study for a Masters, such as our renowned MA Music Therapy.
 Take advantage of our Alumni Scholarship and get 20% off your fees.